vincoss/glut/src/GlutDev/Readme.txt

 add exit code result based on status code filter list ResponseContentPath Save the response content into specified directory, must not delete on close the stream.
 Nice to have buy me a coffee

+# Nice to have
+Cli progress indicator (Spiner) nice to have

 Test fore all return HTTP every codes, create samples